Men charged with killing 3,600 birds, including bald and golden eagles, to sell on black market

 Bald eagles are the national symbol of the United States, and both bald and golden eagles are widely considered sacred by American Indians.
 U.S. law prohibits anyone without a permit from killing, wounding or disturbing eagles or taking any parts such as nests or eggs.
 Even taking feathers found in the wild can be a crime.

 Federally recognized tribes can apply for permits with the U.S. Fish and Wildlife Service to take a bald or golden eagle for religious purposes, and enrolled tribal members can apply for eagle feathers and other parts from the National Eagle Repository.
-But federal law does not allow individuals to kill bald or golden eagles.
+But there’s a lengthy backlog of requests, according to Janssen and two independent eagle researchers.

+The researchers said that backlog could be driving the black market for eagle parts.
+Feathers from young golden eagles are especially in high demand, with waits as long as five years to receive them from the repository, said researcher Bryan Bedrosian with the Teton Raptor Center in Wilson, Wyoming.

+“It has kind of created this market unfortunately” for illegal eagle parts, he said.

+“It’s basically a raptor bonanza at certain times of year, which would make it ripe for this type of activity,” Domenech said.

+U.S. Fish and Wildlife officials did not immediately respond to questions regarding the backlog of permit requests from tribes.
+A spokesperson for Montana U.S. Attorney Jesse Laslovich, whose office is prosecuting the case, declined to comment beyond what was in the indictment.

 Bald eagles were killed off across most of the U.S. last century, due in large part to the pesticide DDT, but flourished under federal protections and came off the endangered species list in 2007.
 Their population has been rapidly increasing in recent years.
-Golden eagle populations are less secure, and researchers say energy development, lead poisoning, illegal shootings and other problems have pushed the species to the brink of decline.
+Golden eagle populations are less secure, and researchers say shootings, energy development, lead poisoning and other problems have pushed the species to the brink of decline.

 There are an estimated 346,000 bald eagles in the U.S., versus about 40,000 golden eagles, which need much larger areas to survive and are more inclined to have trouble with humans.

+Earlier this year a Montana man was sentenced to three years in prison after prosecutors in South Dakota said he sold golden eagle tails for several hundred dollars each.

-The grand jury indictment unsealed last week alleges Paul and Branson conspired to kill and sell the eagles illegally near Ronan, Montana, from 2015 and 2021.
-Branson traveled from Washington state to the Flathead Reservation to shoot the eagles.
-Paul lived near the reservation and would also help to Branson ship the animals to buyers.
+The grand jury indictment unsealed last week alleges Branson traveled from Washington state to the Flathead Reservation to shoot the eagles.

 “When Branson arrived on the Flathead Indian Reservation, Paul would meet and help kill, transport, and ship bald and golden eagles for future sales on the black market,” the indictment states.

 Paul and Branson were not in custody and were issued summons to appear for arraignments on Jan.
-8.
+8 in U.S. District Court in Missoula.

 Court documents did not name attorneys for the men, and they could not be immediately reached at telephone numbers listed for them.